Sonali958/RISC-V-FPGA-IP-Development-Internship/IP_PWM/Software/Software_Guide.md

 # Conclusion

-The provided software serves as a complete reference application for the PWM IP.
-It demonstrates peripheral initialization, register configuration, runtime monitoring, and functional validation on both simulation and the VSDSquadron FPGA platform.
-The application can be used directly for verification or as a foundation for developing custom PWM-based embedded applications.
+The supplied software provides a complete reference implementation for operating the PWM IP on the VSDSquadron RISC-V SoC.
+It demonstrates initialization, runtime configuration, duty-cycle modulation, polarity control, UART status reporting, and FPGA validation, making it a practical starting point for integrating the PWM peripheral into embedded applications.